 Escape from reality?

 6th December – It was 10 am in the morning.
 I had reached Kasol.
 Had a quick breakfast at nearby dhaba and was clueless what to do next.
-I couldn’t help myself but to engage in a conversation with a hippie sitting in the same dhaba sipping tea (It was hard to come out of my comfort zone and talk to a stranger.
+I couldn’t help myself but engage in a conversation with a hippie sitting on the adjacent table.
+(It was hard to come out of my comfort zone and talk to a stranger.
 Yes, you can call me an introvert).
 On asking about places to visit he advised me to trek to Rasol/Rashol.
 Without even having a second thought, I started my trek.

 Later my instincts just told me to follow the way.
 My fear vanished as I now had a dog’s company.
 He was furry, as white as the cloud and hence I named him “Badal”.
 With a bag weighing more than 10kgs on my back and a bag of blanket in my one hand, I began my trek along with Badal.
 I would even talk to him sometimes and the best part was no one was there to judge me.
 Running ahead, he showed me the way and boosted my confidence to trek.

-I spent my night at Dola’s cafe and made many friends there.
+I spent the night at Dola’s cafe and made many friends there.
 All were from different parts of the country coming in Kasol almost every year for the love of hash.
-I stayed in a room with 3 more people costing only Rs.300 for 4 people/night.
-The rest of the day was spent sitting by the bonfire, talking and knowing each other and listening to trance music.
+I stayed in a room with 3 more people costing only Rs.300 for 4 people.
+The rest of the day was spent sitting by the bonfire, talking and knowing each other and listening to psytrance.

 7th December– I woke up early in the morning to see the sunrise, sitting with a cup of tea, facing the sun along with Badal.
 No routines to follow, no one here to judge me.
 I was so much at peace.
 I now informed my parents that I am travelling alone in Himachal and that I am safe.
 Yes, there was a network, the internet, electricity in the village and western toilets at an altitude of 10,000 feet (approx. 3000m) above sea level.
 Also, a variety of foods were available right from various snacks, Israeli food, Chinese, veg and non-veg thali.

 It was almost 5 in the evening when I descended to Kasol.
-It was a tiring trek for me.
-I remembered all my sedentary habits that caused all the pain while trekking (severe cramps had made my legs stiff, so much that I could not even climb the bus steps)
+The trek was tiring and I remembered my sedentary habits that caused all the pain (severe cramps had made my legs stiff, so much that I could not even climb the bus steps).

 I decided to spend a night in Manikaran and take a bath in hot water spring.
 The bath relaxed my muscles whereas the langar food was divine!

 8th December– I headed to Tosh after having a light breakfast at Prem cafe in Barshaini.
-The cafe owner, Meena Talwar is kind-hearted and allowed me to keep my heavy bag in her cafe.
-She would welcome guests with a broad smile and also guided me towards Tosh.
+The cafe owner, Meena Talwar is kind-hearted and would welcome all the guests with a broad smile.
+She allowed me to keep my heavy bag in her cafe and also guided me towards Tosh.

 Tosh– I am running short of words as I try to describe its beauty!